Last Updated on

 Deep Linking to Cart: Removing Friction

-Deep linking ensures the shopper resumes exactly where they left off, making it as easy as possible to complete the purchase.
-This native continuity is a big UX advantage over mobile web or email, where the user might have to find the item again.
+Deep linking makes it as easy as possible to complete the purchase.
+This native continuity is a big UX advantage over mobile web or email, where the user might have to find the item or navigate to their cart again.

 Personalization & AI: The Right Message at the Right Time